csaf-poc/csaf_distribution/docs/test-keys/Readme.md

 OpenPGP key-pairs for testing only.

-Note: as the keypairs wre fully public, **do not use them for production**.
+Note: as the keypairs are fully public, **do not use them for production**.
 Create your own keypair(s) with the security properties and operational security you need.